New Taxpayers: Basic Info

 - Spanish / Español

-If you are new to the United States and/or you are just starting your first job, this resource provides general information about taxes, what they are used for, and how to pay them. #0906EN
+If you are new to the United States and/or you are just starting your first job, read this to learn about taxes, what they are used for, and how to pay them. #0906EN

 - Should I read this?